MeghnaM/Workout-Ninja/README.md

 #### Theme and Styling

 I built a **custom Material UI theme** with a colorscheme comprising of a primary, secondary, neutral and accessory colors.
-I used background gradients on the buttons and larger text elements to highlight their importance.
+I used background _color gradients_ on the buttons and larger text elements to highlight their importance.

 I used _box shadows_ and _vertical offsets_ to create dimension on the page and give the website a modern look and feel.
 I used bright, happy colors and included a direct message to the user to make their dashboard feel personal when they use it.

-I used consistent colors, font and spacing throughout for a seamless experience so users can experience a pleasant look and feel while being able to focus all their attention on the content of the page.
+I used _consistent colors_, _font_ and _spacing_ throughout for a seamless experience so users can experience a pleasant look and feel while being able to focus all their attention on the content of the page.

 ## Upcoming Features